ariostas/personal-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Andres Rios Tascon
+title: Andres Rios-Tascon

 # Full name (for SEO)
 first_name: Andres
-last_name: Rios Tascon
+last_name: Rios-Tascon

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: "String Theorist | Algebraic Geometer | Computer Scientist"
+role: "Theoretical Physicist <br> Computational Scientist"

 # Organizations/Affiliations to show in About widget
 organizations: